AWooldrige/woolie.co.uk/content/article/baked-macbook-air.markdown

  * 8 GiB 1600 MHz LPDDR3 SDRAM.
  * 128 GB PCIe-based Flash Storage.

+### Why not use a thermometer?
+Pure laziness.
+I own numerous digital oven thermometers and infrared thermometers that would have been up to the job.
+The entire bake was performed in a rushed 60 minutes after work one weekday.
+In hindsight, if I'd have spent half as much time as I spent preparing this article on proper temperature control, I probably wouldn't be sitting here with a bunch of useless spare parts.

 ### Have you replaced it with another MacBook?
 Not yet - I purchased a cheap tower PC instead.
 It had been over 10 years since I moved to laptops only and I wanted to see what had changed since.
 Turns out a